-Dr. Gazelle states that the best way for people to get good care is for the healthcare system to treat them as active partners in care, no longer the passive recipients of whatever the doctor or hospital thinks is best.
+Dr. Gazelle states that the best way for people to get good care is for the health care system to treat them as active partners in care, no longer the passive recipients of whatever the doctor or hospital thinks is best.

-- Help!
-I’m not feeling better December 6, 2007
+Help!
+I’m not feeling better | Dec 6, 2007

 In a series about how to empower patients, Dr. Gazelle helps people understand that when having problems getting good care, they are not alone – that there are ailments that the modern medical profession still has no answer for, and that having one good doctor oversee a person’s care can make all the difference.